excellalabs/modern-java/README.md

 ## Environment Setup

+1. Clone this repo

+### Locally installed Java way

-1. Install Java 11 (or the latest but update app references) & gradle
+1. Install Java 11 (or the latest but update app references) & gradle\

-1. Build via `./gradlew build`
+1. Build & run tests via `./gradlew build`
 1. Run via `./gradlew run`

 ### Docker way

 1. Install [Docker](https://www.docker.com/products/docker-desktop)
-1. Clone this repo
-1. Make sure you can do the following:

-    1. Start Java container: `./run_app.sh`
-    1. Inside the container:

-        1. Log into the container
+1. Create & log into Java container via docker-compose: `./run_app.sh`
-        1. Build & run tests: `./gradlew build`
+1. Build & run tests: `./gradlew build` & run app via `./gradlew run`

 ## Example Code

 Much of the example code from the book is implemented in this repo.
 Throughout the chapter notes, it is referenced.

-The code is implemented in the typical Java structure, starting in `java/com/excella/java`
+The code is implemented in the typical Java structure, starting in `Application.java`, where you can choose to run the console-based or controller-based code.